Julia as a universal platform for statistical software development: Tips on using the jl command

 \subsection{Multithreading}

 Julia includes several facilities for multitasking.
-One is distributed processing, which involves launching multiple copies of Julia that can pass messages and data to each other. {\tt reghdfejl}'s {\tt vce(bs)} option uses that feature.
+One is distributed processing, which involves launching multiple copies of Julia that can pass messages and data to each other.
 A lighter form is multithreading, in which multiple execution lines run within one Julia process, largely sharing the same data space.
-That is the sort {\tt @tturbo} exploits.
-The maximum number of threads Julia allows is set when it launches, and it can default to 1.
+That is the sort {\tt @tturbo} and the {\tt vce(bs)} option of {\tt reghdfejl} exploit.
+With regard to the latter, the maximum number of threads allowed in each Julia instance is set when the instance launches.
+It can default to 1.
+In Stata, you can determine the current limit with the command {\tt jl:Threads.nthreads()}.
 A good guess for the optimum is the number of ``performance" or ``big" cores on the CPU.
-You can determine the current limit with the command {\tt jl:Threads.nthreads()}.

-How best to set Julia's thread limit depends on the operating system.
+\textit{How} to set Julia's thread limit depends on the operating system.
 In Windows, you can open the Environment Variables control panel and assign {\tt JULIA\_NUM\_THREADS}.
 In Linux, you can add an entry such as {\tt export JULIA\_NUM\_THREADS = 6} to ``$\sim$/.bashrc" or the equivalent.
 In macOS, environment variables do not affect graphical applications such as Stata when launched from the desktop.
 One can instead set the limit in each Stata session through the {\tt threads()} option of the {\tt jl start} command.
 Example: {\tt jl start, threads(8)}.
 This must be the first {\tt jl} command issued after starting Stata.
 It must also precede invocation of Julia-dependent programs such as {\tt reghdfejl}.\footnote{In macOS, one can in fact assign JULIA\_NUM\_THREADS in ``$\sim$/.zshenv".
 This will take effect when one launches Stata from the terminal.
 For example {\tt open -a StataMP} will launch Stata/MP.}